Introduction to Cambridge

 How to Use Your Insurance to Pay for Addiction Treatment

 It’s your right to have access to treatment for serious addiction.
 Whether you have Medicaid, employer-funded insurance, or private insurance, you should be covered for most of your rehab-related expenses.
-Be sure to contact your insurance provider for specific details about what they cover.
+Be sure to contact your insurance provider for specific details about the insurance coverage for rehab.
 You should also check whether your preferred rehab accepts your insurance.

 The following providers cover numerous Cambridge MA rehabs: